langchain-ai/chat-langchain/INGEST.md

 Your Python Code
     │ "Store: 'What is LangChain?'"
     ↓
-Weaviate Server (:8080)
+Ollama Server (:11434)
-    │ Internal HTTP → text2vec-transformers:8080
+    │ Processes with nomic-embed-text
     ↓
-text2vec-transformers
+Your Python Code
-    │ Returns 384-dim vector [0.123, -0.456, ...]
+    │ Receives 768-dim vector [0.123, -0.456, ...]
     ↓
-Weaviate Server
+Weaviate Server (:8080)
     │ Stores: {text, vector, metadata}
     ↓
 Your Python Code
     │ Response: "Document stored"
 ```

-**Key Point:** Your Python code only talks to Weaviate at `localhost:8080`.
-Weaviate handles all embedding requests internally to the transformers container.
+**Key Point:** Your Python code calls Ollama at `localhost:11434` for embeddings, then sends the vectors to Weaviate at `localhost:8080` for storage.

 ---